KateLWalker/Ada-Application/Essay responses.md

 	first attempt at college without finding a career path that I was passionate about.
 I wanted
 	to do something practical, such as accounting, but could not keep myself interested.
 During
 	my time out of school I have tried a few different professions, but I find the thing I enjoy
 	doing the most is interacting with technology.
-Completing this application has lead me to
+As a first step towards understanding one of
-	research some basic programming applications and have found it all to be very interesting.
+	the most commonly used programming languages, I am currently working through an introductory
-	I am excited to delve further into the field and discover what it has to offer.
+	tutorial to Java programming.
+Also, at the end of October I will begin another online course for Java, which will also cover HTML/CSS, through Duke University with the intention of earning a Java certification.

 ##### _2. What are your professional goals for the next 2 years, the next 5 years?_